What an AI CRM actually does, and what most just slap AI onto

 What "AI CRM" actually means

 An AI CRM uses machine learning to do work the user used to do manually.
 Not AI as decoration.
 Not ChatGPT pasted into a contact form.
-AI in the data path.
+AI in the data path, preparing the next action from the real relationship history.

 Here's the honest test: if you turned off the AI, would the product still work?
 If yes, it's a regular CRM with AI bolted on.
 If no, then you have a real AI CRM.